acupoftee/fragrance-formula-manager/README.md

 ### Technical Tradeoffs

-Currently, the data is read each time on load
+Currently, the data is read on each render.
+In a production scenario it would be ideal to paginate the results in the backend so that the number of formulas doesn't bottleneck the rest of the application.